Permits and regulations for the Inca Trail

 Permits & Regulations for the Short Inca Trail to Machu Picchu 1 or 2 days

-All Inca Trail treks require a government permit to enter the trek and a licensed tour guide for the trek.
+All Inca Trail treks require a government permit to enter the trail and a licensed tour guide for the trek.
 You cannot just hike the trek on your own.
 Only licensed tour operators for the Inca Trail can purchase permits.
-There are only about 150 tour operators out a 1,000 or more travel agencies can purchase a permit.
+There are only about 150 tour operators out a 1,000 or more travel agencies that are licensed to purchase a permit.

-The Short Inca Trail trek starts at KM104 and to get to the start point you need a train ticket that permits you to get off at KM104.
-You can only start the trek from the Ollantaytambo Train station not from Aguas Calientes.
-It is about 1 hour 10 minute train ride from Ollantaytambo to get to the starting point.
-At the starting point, there is a check point where government officials check that the trekker has a permit and matches it with their passport.
-Only original passports are accepted no copies.
+The Short Inca Trail trek starts at KM104 and to get to the start point you need a train ticket.
+You can only start the trek from the Ollantaytambo Train station and not from Aguas Calientes.
+The train ride is about 1 hour 10 minute from Ollantaytambo to the starting point.
+After you cross the bridge over the Urubamba river, we stop over at an official government checkpoint.
+At the checkpoint we have to produce our trail permits and our original passports.
+Only original passports are accepted, no copies and the personal information on the permit and your passport have to match.

-All permits must be purchased 48 hours by only licensed tour operators in advance of starting your trek.
-The government does not allow purchase of permits any later than 48 hours or 2 days.
-You must purchase a permit in advance or you cannot trek.
-No last minute treks booked the day before are possible.
+All permits must be purchased 48 hours in advance by a licensed tour operator.
+The government does not allow the purchasing of permits any later than 48 hours or 2 days.
+It´s not possible to book last minute tickets the day before or the day of.

 New Rules and Regulations for Machu Picchu Citadel